Canine NeuroPark® ©2025

 The "Geeky Nitty Gritty"

-The stations provide specific exercises to support a brains dynamic abilities, to anticipate the most efficient metabolic state needed by providing for those needs before they arise, and construct well predicted explanations of the cause of sensory inputs from the body and the immediate environment, by updating discrepancies between the incoming sensory information from the world and the body with the brains intrinsic predictions to minimize uncertainty.
+The stations provide specific exercises to support a brains dynamic abilities, to anticipate the most efficient metabolic state needed by providing for those needs before they arise (Allostasis), and construct well predicted explanations of the cause of sensory inputs from the body and the immediate environment, by updating discrepancies between the incoming sensory information from the world and the body (Input) with the brains intrinsic predictions (Output) to minimize uncertainty.

 LEARNING

-Uncertainty feeds anxiety and negative affective feelings leading to organisms to express very hardwired (rigid) behaviour patterns to keep the body safe.
-The longer a being stays in these uncertain states the quicker instinctive behaviour patterns occur.
-They can become so automatic that even unrelated things moving in the world around them are predicted to be threatening, leading to defensive or offensive movements.
+Uncertainty feeds anxiety and negative affective feelings leading organisms to express very hardwired (rigid) behaviour patterns to keep the body safe.
+The longer a being stays in these energy taxing uncertain states (high Allostatic load) the quicker rigid behaviour patterns occur.
+They can become so automatic that even unrelated things moving in the world around them are predicted by the brain to be threatening, leading to defensive or offensive movements. (aroused state, freezing in defensive postures or pacing, running up & down the fence line, barking, lunging, growling, jumping, air snapping, air nipping, nipping, biting)

 A fancy way of saying:

-Action / Anticipating / Motor - movements / Feeling / Comparing/ Matching (Learning) / Perceiving
+Reconstitute Action / Anticipating / Motor - movements / Feeling / Comparing/ Matching (Learning) / Perceiving / Memory Consolidation

 THE ACTION - PERCEPTION LOOP